-Over the last week, there have been two major media outlets that have covered the topic of psychics: Last Week Tonight With John Oliver (24feb2019) on HBO and a feature written for the New York Times Magazine (26feb2019).
+Over the last week, there have been two major media outlets that have covered the topic of mediums and psychics: Last Week Tonight With John Oliver (24feb2019) on HBO and a feature written for the New York Times Magazine (26feb2019).

 Both investigations revealed that the psychic industry generates two billion dollars a year in the United States alone.
 Details were provided on how celebrity psychics are revered for their apparent ability to put people into direct contact with deceased loved ones.
 The focus of these investigations was primarily upon the psychics who have met with the biggest degrees of success through have television shows, live gallery readings, and a host of books and other merchandise for sale.

-Both investigations illuminated a derogatory view of psychics and cast aspersion upon everyone who demonstrates psychical abilities.
+Both investigations illuminated a derogatory view of mediums and cast aspersion upon everyone who demonstrates psychical abilities.
 The crux of these arguments was that there are no genuine psychics and that those who give psychic readings are either giving “cold readings” or “hot readings.”

 Hot and Cold Readings

 Cold reading is an age-old technique used for psychic readings.
 A psychic will give a very generalized statement, such as “A loved one wants to communicate with you.”
 From there, the “contact” will be narrowed down to a male or female, relationship to the sitter, possibly a name, and then a message that seems to come from the other side such as they are happy, forgiving, or offering hope.